wp-plugins/nextgen-facebook/readme.txt

 = Content Filters =

 WordPress allows plugins and themes to hook into various filters, which are then used by WordPress to expand shortcodes, etc. WordPress generally calls a filter (like 'the_content') once to expand text for the webpage.
-As a consquence, some authors mitakenly assume that their filter function will only be called once.
+As a consquence, some authors mistakenly assume that a filter they have created will only be executed once.
 WordPress filters are available to any theme and/or plugin that needs to expand text (title, excerpt, content, etc.), which NGFB Open Graph+ uses to provide a complete and accurate meta tag description (as an example).

 On the Open Graph+ Advanced settings page, you can uncheck the 'Apply Content Filters' and 'Apply Excerpt Filters' to see if your problem is related to a WordPress filter hook.
-If unchecking these options fixes your problem, you should determine which filter is at fault, and report the issue with the theme and/or plugin author.
+If unchecking these options fixes your problem, you should determine which filter is at fault and report the issue with the theme and/or plugin author.
 Using the WordPress `apply_filters()` function more than once should not break a theme and/or plugin.

+If you have the Pro version, instead of disabling the use of content / excerpt filters, you can enter a custom 'Default Description' in the Custom Settings metabox, located on most Pages and Posts.
+NGFB Open Graph+ will then use the custom description instead of applying filters to generate a description from the content.

 = Debug and Error Messages =